Specific Health Concern >> Gastroesophageal Reflux Disease (GERD)

 As with all medication, certain side-effects are known and others are not known.
 It is important to consider the side-effects and to do some research into the medication being prescribed to determine if the side-effects are worse than the symptoms associated with your GERD.
 Talking with your medical doctor or pharmacist is advised.
 Considering Alternative treatments before starting stronger medication is best.

 Dr. Huntoon has quite a history helping people eliminate this painful condition from their lives.
 Having a consultation and examination so he can give you the insights you need to help remedy this concern is the best place to start.
-Making this condition go away once and for all is always appreciated by the many he has helped over the years.
+Making this condition go away once and for all by using the 7 Pillars of Health is always appreciated by the many he has helped over the years.

 By working with a Holistic Chiropractor who can help you address the underlying cause of your GERD and removing the basis for the symptoms will go a long way to fully resolving your GERD and its associated symptoms.